As House Speaker heads to court with Trump, hush money witness Cohen gives more testimony

 “Correct,” Cohen replied.

-"We need to stop this from getting out," Cohen quoted Trump as telling him in reference to Daniels' account of a sexual encounter with Trump a decade earlier.
-The then-candidate was especially anxious about how the story would affect his standing with female voters.

 A similar episode occurred when Cohen alerted Trump that a Playboy model was alleging that she and Trump had an extramarital affair.
-"Make sure it doesn't get released," was Cohen's message to Trump, the lawyer said.
+"Make sure it doesn't get released," was Cohen's message to Trump, according to testimony.
 The woman, Karen McDougal, was paid $150,000 in an arrangement that was made after Trump received a "complete and total update on everything that transpired."

 “What I was doing, I was doing at the direction of and benefit of Mr. Trump,” Cohen testified.

-The testimony of a witness with such intimate knowledge of Trump's activities could heighten the legal exposure of the presumptive Republican presidential nominee if jurors deem him sufficiently credible.
-But prosecutors' reliance on a witness with such a checkered past — Cohen pleaded guilty to federal charges related to the payments — also carries sizable risks with a jury and could be a boon to Trump politically as he fundraises off his legal woes and paints the case as the product of a tainted criminal justice system.
+Prosecutors believe Cohen's insider knowledge is critical to their case.
+But their reliance on a witness with such a checkered past — Cohen pleaded guilty to federal charges related to the payments — also carries sizable risks with a jury.

 The men, once so close that Cohen boasted that he would "take a bullet" for Trump, had no visible interaction inside the courtroom.
 The sedate atmosphere was a marked contrast from their last courtroom faceoff in October, when Trump walked out of the courtroom after his lawyer finished questioning Cohen during his civil fraud trial.

-This time around, Trump sat at the defense table with his eyes closed for long stretches of testimony as Cohen recounted his decade-long career as a senior Trump Organization executive, doing work that by his own admission sometimes involved lying and bullying others on his boss's behalf.
+Throughout Cohen’s testimony Tuesday, Trump reclined in his chair with his eyes closed and his head tilted to the side.
+He shifted from time to time, occasionally leaning forward and opening his eyes, making a comment to his attorney before returning to his recline.
+Even some of the topics that have animated him the most as he campaigns didn't stir his attention.

-Trump's lawyers will get their chance to begin questioning Cohen as early as Tuesday, where they're expected to attack his credibility.
+Trump's lawyers will get their chance to question Cohen as early as Tuesday, when they're expected to attack his credibility.
 He was disbarred, went to prison and separately pleaded guilty to lying about a Moscow real estate project on Trump's behalf.

-Trump's defense team will likely cast him as a vindictive, agenda-driven witness.
-The defense told jurors during opening statements that he’s an “admitted liar” with an “obsession to get President Trump.”

-Prosecutors aim to blunt those attacks by acknowledging Cohen’s past crimes to jurors and by relying on other witnesses whose accounts, they hope, will buttress his testimony.

 Long reported from Washington.
 Associated Press writers Jill Colvin in New York and Lisa Mascaro in Washington contributed to this report.